-Prerequisite: Scheduling Committee Approval Course Fee: Textbook purchase is required
+Grade Level: 11, 12 Credit: 1⁄2 unit Prerequisite: Scheduling Committee Approval Course Fee: Textbook purchase is required

-This is a semester course that prepares students for the American College Testing (ACT).
+This is a semester course that prepares students for the American College Testing (ACT) test.
 The ACT is a predictable test that can be conquered through content knowledge and practice.
-Students will learn test-taking strategies and refine their understanding of the English language, and math concepts through in-depth review and intensive practice.
-In addition, because four or more ACT practice exams will be taken during the semester; students will become more comfortable with the test format and administration procedures.
+Students will learn test-taking strategies and refine their understanding of the English language and math concepts through in-depth review and intensive practice.
+In addition, because three or more ACT practice exams will be taken during the semester; students will become more comfortable with the test format and administration procedures.